WorldBrain/storex-docs/docs/storex-hub/guides/memex/README.md

 ### Use Case 3: Import/Export data on demand:

 With this method you can query Memex data or save new things to the database.
-Those are the standard Storex operations you can use as detailed [here](/guides/storage-operations/) and [here](/guides/quickstart/?id=manipulating-data)
+An example can be found [here](https://github.com/WorldBrain/storex-hub-integration-memex-arweave/blob/878bf121bfba36ddf734dead9eba9e1272b61764/ts/application.ts#L76).
+The storage operations you can execute with `executeRemoteOperation()` are the standard Storex operations described [here](/guides/storage-operations/) and [here](/guides/quickstart/?id=manipulating-data).

-If you want to inspect the data model of Memex, you can do so via the browser database explorer.
+If you want to inspect the data model of Memex, you can do so via the database explorer of the broswer you're running Memex in:

-**This is how to find it:**

 - Firefox: [about:devtools-toolbox?type=extension&id=info%40worldbrain.io](about:devtools-toolbox?type=extension&id=info%40worldbrain.io) `storage > IndexedDB > memex`
 - Chrome: `chrome://extensions > enable developer mode > Memex > background page > Application > IndexedDB > memex`

 #### Examples:

-##### 1. get all pages tagged with `share-test`:
+##### Get all pages tagged with `share-test`:

 ```js
 const { status, result: pages } = await api.executeRemoteOperation({